kevinmcsherry/Horoscope_P3/README.md

     - Year of birth
     When a user enters a year of birth, the program code checks if the data entered is numeric.
 If not numeric, the program will post an error (This is not a number, please re-enter), and will re-prompt until a valid number is entered.
+    I also added error-handling to not allow negative values added.

     - Month of birth
     When a user enters a month of birth, again the program will check if the data entered is a numeric value, and if not will provide an error (Value must be a number between 1-12), and will continue to re-prompt until numeric value is added.
 The program will also check if the value entered is >12, and if so will display an error (Value must be a number between 1-12) and will re-prompt until a numeric value between 1-12 is entered.
+    I also added error-handling to not allow negative values added.

     ![Month Error Handling](images/Error_handling_for_months.png)

     - Day of birth
     When a user enters a value the program will once again check if numeric and will display an error if not.
 There will also be an error displayed if the day does not match the month added…. this is controlled by the imported datetime method.
+    I also added error-handling to not allow negative values added.

 - __Star Sign calculation__